+Spanish 101A is equivalent to the first half of Spanish 101.
 This elementary level course is a study of the Spanish language and Spanish-speaking cultures, with emphasis on the development of communicative skills and basic structures.
-This beginning-level course is for students with no previous coursework in Spanish.
+This beginning-level course if for students with no previous coursework in Spanish.
 CSU; UC

 Course materials are available the Friday prior to when classes begin.
 Access your course outline, assignments, handouts and announcements, as well as view video lessons in Blackboard.
 Log in Blackboard instructions:

 Adelante!
 Student Edition Workbook & Adelante!
 Uno Supersite Passcode-Blanco; Publishers: Vista Higher Learning

 This is an introduction to the Se Habla Español series.
 "Bienvenidos" outlines the series by discussing the different regions where Spanish is spoken and offers tips for successful language learning.

 2) ¿Cómo te llamas?